faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 > Members who leave the church know that their actions are wrong.
 Deep inside they feel guilty that they are denying their witnesses from the Holy Ghost and forsaking Christ and His gospel.
 That guilt is demoralizing.
 They are faced with two options, have the integrity to admit they are wrong and repent, or lie to themselves and rationalize their actions.

-### Seeking others' Misery
+### The intended effect?

-The intended effect of using the phrase seems to be the marginalization the former member and their perspective: the _content_ of a former member's concerns or expressions can be more easily dismissed whole-cloth without considering their substance because the former-member is merely on "auto-pilot"---they literally _cannot_ avoid attacking the Church.
+The intended effect of using the phrase seems to be the marginalization of the former member and their perspective: the _content_ of a former member's concerns or expressions can be more easily dismissed whole-cloth without because, to the believing member, the former-member is merely on "auto-pilot"---why should a member carefully consider the perspective of a guilt-ridden agent of Satan seeking for others to be miserable like them (see [2 Nephi 2:27](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?lang=eng&id=27) and [Modern-Day Korihors](https://www.churchofjesuschrist.org/study/new-era/2013/03/modern-day-korihors?lang=eng))?

-### A matter of degree?
+## Proportionality

 ## Inaccurate?

-It may be inaccurate for many.
-My sense from reading the work of social scholars who study the LDS religion (e.g., Ryan Cragun and Jana Riess) is that the majority of those who leave do so quietly.[^leaving_quietly] Some experience a short phase where they are eager to share data and their new worldview, but applying an observation that only applies to some to the entire group may be a form of survivorship bias---members only notice the ones who were open and/or expressive about their concerns and fail to notice the many others who leave quietly (because the ones who left quietly are not really noticed or observed).

 ## Family entanglement